Low-dimensional adaptation of diffusion models: Convergence in total variation: Related work

-\paragraph{Score matching.} An important stage of score-based generative modeling is score matching or score learning \citep{hyvarinen2005estimation,hyvarinen2007some,vincent2011connection,song2019generative,ho2020denoising}, which aims to learn the score functions (typically using deep neural networks or transformers).
+{\bf Score matching.} An important stage of score-based generative modeling is score matching or score learning \citep{hyvarinen2005estimation,hyvarinen2007some,vincent2011connection,song2019generative,ho2020denoising}, which aims to learn the score functions (typically using deep neural networks or transformers).
 From the statistical perspectives, \cite{koehler2022statistical} characterized the asymptotic statistical efficiency of score matching, while \cite{oko2023diffusion,wibisono2024optimal,zhang2024minimax,han2024neural,dou2024optimal} derived the statistical error rates and sample complexity for score matching.
 Another recent work \cite{feng2024optimal} leveraged some idea from score matching to tackle convex M-estimation.
-As the score matching phase is not the primary focus of our work, we do not delve into further details here.
+We omit further details, as score matching is not our focus.

-\paragraph{Diffusion models in the presence of low-dimensional structure.} Given the ubiquity of low-dimensional structure in practice~\citep{pope2021intrinsic}, a recent line of research sought to unveil the role of low dimensionality in enabling more efficient data generation~\citep{li2024adapting,azangulov2024convergence,potaptchik2024linear,huang2024denoising}.
+{\bf Diffusion models in the presence of low-dimensional structure.} Given the ubiquity of low-dimensional structure in practice~\citep{pope2021intrinsic}, a recent line of research sought to unveil the role of low dimensionality in enabling more efficient data generation~\citep{li2024adapting,azangulov2024convergence,potaptchik2024linear,huang2024denoising}.
 More concretely, \citet{li2024adapting} established the first iteration complexity upper bound for the DDPM that is adaptive to unknown low-dimensional structures, without the need of modifying the algorithm; the iteration complexity therein is proportional to $k^4$, with $k$ the intrinsic dimension.
 This $k$-dependency was subsequently improved by \citet{azangulov2024convergence} to $k^3$ and then tightened by \citet{potaptchik2024linear,huang2024denoising} to linear scaling.
-However, all of these past results focused on KL-based convergence, which are loose when translated to TV-based convergence theory using Pinsker's inequality.
-What is more, no prior theory studied how ODE-based samplers adapt to unknown low-dimensional structure.
+However, existing results establish only KL-based convergence, which can be overly conservative for TV guarantees via Pinsker’s inequality.
+Moreover, prior work does not address how ODE-based samplers adapt to unknown low-dimensional structure.